juice-shop/pwning-juice-shop/appendix/solutions.md

    which is as easy to guess as it is to brute force or retrieve from a rainbow table.

-### :warning: Behave like any "white hat" should
+### Behave like any "white hat" should

 1. Visit <https://securitytxt.org/> to learn about a proposed standard which allows websites to define security policies.
 2. Request the security policy file from the server at
-   <http://localhost:3000/security.txt> to solve the challenge.
+   <http://localhost:3000/.well-known/security.txt> to solve the challenge.
 3. Optionally, write an email to the mentioned contact address
    <mailto:donotreply@owasp-juice.shop> and see what happens... :e-mail: